 The High Speed Rail (HSR) runs on the west coast of Taiwan, offering a comfortable and efficient way of traveling between Taipei and Kaohsiung, and the major cities en route.
 While it takes from 4 to 6 hours for the Taiwan Railways or the intercity buses to go from Taipei to Kaohsiung and vice versa, depending on the number of stops in-between, the High Speed Rail can make it in as less as 1 hour and 45 minutes.

-A passenger can board the HSR trains with his/her bike as long as it is bagged and within the following limits as specified in the Passenger Guide:
+A passenger can board the HSR trains with his/her bike as long as it is bagged with two wheels removed and within the following limits as specified in the Passenger Guide:

 - Either side of the bag is less than 150cm